themetalfleece/eldritchain/apps/web/README.md

 ### Development Workflow

 1. Connect your wallet (MetaMask or other Web3 wallet)
-2. Ensure you're on Sepolia network
+2. Ensure you're on the correct network (Sepolia testnet by default)
 3. Click "Summon Creature" button
 4. Confirm transaction in wallet
 5. Wait for transaction confirmation